 Opioids are a class of drug that bind to receptors in the body.
 This class includes illegal drugs such as heroin, as well as drugs prescribed by doctors, including oxycodone (OxyContin), hydrocodone (Vicodin), morphine and codeine.
-Much of opioid addiction starts with prescription drugs prescribed to manage pain in patients who later become hooked.
+Much of the opioid epidemic and addiction starts with prescription drugs prescribed to manage pain in patients who later become hooked.
 Many teens are prescribed opioids after surgery or a sports injury and become dependent.
 Others with access to their parents’ painkillers can help themselves and become addicted.

 “It’s important to note that a history of nonmedical use of prescription opioids is strongly associated with turning to heroin,” says Bobrin.
 “The earlier the age of nonmedical opioid use, especially before age 10, the greater the risk of starting heroin.”
 So what can we do to keep our kids safe?